evennia/evennia/docs/source/Setup/Channels-to-Discord.md

 ```

 Start or reload your game to apply the changed settings, then log in as an account
-with at least `Developer` permissions and initialize the bot account on Evennia:
+with at least `Developer` permissions and initialize the bot account on Evennia with

-    discord2chan/name <your bot name>

-The name you assign it can be anything; it will show up in the `who` list for your
-game and your game's channels, but is otherwise unused.

-Lastly, confirm that it's fully enabled by entering `discord2chan` on its own.
-You should receive a message that there are no active connections to Discord.
+the `discord2chan` command.
+You should receive a message that the bot was created, and
+that there are no active connections to Discord.

 ### Connecting an Evennia channel to a Discord channel